PFAS remediation methods

 Solidification/Stabilization

-In solidification/stabilization, additional materials are added to PFAS-contaminated soil.
-Its purpose is to restrict flow or movement and minimise leakage.
+In solidification/stabilization, additional materials are added to PFAS-contaminated soil to restrict flow or movement and minimise leakage.
 The technique applies to soils with medium pollution and confinement without removal.
 However, it ought to be noted that this approach may not work for all PFAS types.

 Phytoremediation